StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Day trading platforms comparison

-Popular day trading platform tools include ladder trading, Level 2 quotes, trading hotkeys, direct market routing, stock alerts, streaming time and sales, customizable watch lists, and backtesting, among many others.
+The best day trading software offers ladder trading, Level 2 quotes, trading hotkeys, direct market routing, stock alerts, streaming time and sales, customizable watch lists, and backtesting.
+Here’s a quick comparison of the top day trading platforms:

 Feature Interactive Brokers logoInteractive Brokers